mdcscry/devart-template/project_posts/2014-03-01-February Journal.md

-After entering the competition, I started studying.
+After entering the competition, I had to start studying.
 Like the well-known horror of writing something you like, showing it to an editor you respect.
-The second their eyes hit the paper, everything changes.
 I realized after signing up that I was a Unicode hack.

 First, some backstory.
 I’d created two new engines in the days preceding my finding the devart contest.
 One combined large webkit stroke width and huge mayan glyphs.
 I’d stumbled on the Mayan glyphs in the supplemental private use area A section.
 Without thinking, I had downloaded the Mayan font some weeks earlier from [this](http://users.teilar.gr/~g1951d/ “Ancient Font download Page") collection of ancient fonts.
-Combing through for signs of glyph life, I spotted the mayan glyphs.
-A combining system, this set has irregular shaped glyphs.
+Combing through for signs of glyph life, I spotted the Mayan glyphs.
+A combining system, this set has highly irregular glyph shapes.
 Enlarging them and including the over-sized css webkit stroke width made for the most exciting visual designs I’d managed to get [yet](http://youtu.be/RC6ucOHSFI4,"Mayan Explosian") (sound).
-I was ecstatic.
+I was ha.p.py.
 I took that engine and started rotating the large font divs, around all three axis.
-This created a truly [trippy](http://youtu.be/KMvKyON3C08 "Tripper") effect.
+This created [trippy](http://youtu.be/KMvKyON3C08 "Tripper").

-This resulted from a re-start of my work on the glyphmatic.us after 5 months off.
+Both of these finds resulted from a re-start of my work on the glyphmatic.us after 5 months off.
 The great Boulder floods of 2013 bombed my basement and I lost the mental space to work.
-Certainly determining the finish on the downstairs vanity has its charm (bullnose), but finally, I was pumped again..
+Now, it could be said that picking the edge finish on the new vanity purchased to replace the previously perfectly good vanity has its charm and benefits to marital relations (bullnose), but finally, I was pumped again for the right reasons..
 Entranced in my little dev-ecstasy, I stumbled across this contest on metafilter.

 This isn’t a truly web-based  project, but I do want people to see the glyphs.
-This is the challenge.
+Here and therein is my challenge.
 Few regular web users have the necessary fonts.
 [Heiroglyphics](http://www.unicode.org/charts/PDF/U13000.pdf  “Heiroglyphics”) are a good example.
-I'm just beginning to design with this huge set of glyphs.
+I'm still just starting to design with this huge set of glyphs.
 I time-travel when I look at them.
 But nobody has [Aegyptus](http://users.teilar.gr/~g1951d/ “Aegyptus") on their computer.
-Well, Unicode ancient font freaks might.
-I think we can all agree to the various sociological maladies this obviously reflects.
+Well, Unicode ancient font freaks might; and I think we can all agree to the various sociological maladies this obviously reflects.
 Anyway, this makes the web a good but limited canvas...

 Looking back at my web history for February shows I was running the experiments pretty regularly.
-I had been stringing them all together using meta refresh.
+I had been stringing them all together using meta-refresh.
 As I was going along, I was updating and fixing--pure mindless art fun.
-The website engine is a little challenging to add to, so this was an easy way to see all the experiments and a simple path to create never-ending, never repeating looping computer-made art.
-I imagine glyphmatic.Us on display permanently, randomly producing the worlds glyphs, on display.
+An engine can be tweaked a 1000 different ways and any different font-set applied.
+My formal website engine is a little more challenging (not mindless art fun) to add to, so this stringing together was an easy way to see all the experiments and a simple path to create never-ending, never repeating looping computer-made art.
+I imagine glyphmatic.Us on display permanently, randomly producing the worlds glyphs.
 The computer makes the art, not the people.
 I call it associative disorder art.
 Also, offsourcing.

 My euphoria of getting back to it and finding something exciting was covering-up the utter dismay I was feeling about glyphmatic.us.
 It looked good in XP Chrome and nowhere else.
-Chrome on windows 7 and 8 large skewed objects disappear on fullscreen.
+In Chrome on windows 7 and 8 large skewed objects disappear on fullscreen.
 My reduced fontset wasn’t appearing in new windows machines in a native font install, either.
 I needed to do significant reworking and debugging.
-Many glyphs weren't appearing in Android either.
-I reduced the glyph set (again).
-It remains unfinished but better.
+Many glyphs weren't appearing in Android.
+I reduced the glyph set (again)--remaining unfinished but better.
 I finally checked on i-products at the local blue box and was pleasantly surprised..
-Writing for webkit on windows ports well to android and safari.
+Writing for webkit on Windows ports well to Android and Safari.
 But in the end, I'm still limited in my fonting(verb); its not the whole experience of Unicode.
-That’s why I need a museum.
+That’s why I need the Barbicon.

-Withn’t a lick of further ado the February Journal:
+Withn’t a lick of further ado, the February Journal:

 ####Feb 3rd.
   * Glyphmatic.us runs local all night with from starting with flasher1.